 The U.S. economy is facing a growing problem where employers can't find enough skilled workers to fill the growing job openings available.
 This disparity, the "workforce skills gap" will cripple the economy if it is not reversed in the next decade.
+The United States currently has 7 million unfilled jobs.
 In the case of California, the Public Policy Institute of California projected that by 2025 the state will face a shortage of 1 million college credentials needed to fuel its workforce.

 By 2020, approximately 25% of the workforce will be age 55 and older, and an estimated 2.7 million Baby Boomers (22% of the existing workforce) will retire between 2015 and 2025.
 The changing nature of work and the growing need for improved workforce skills has companies paying more attention as they consider the resulting business impact of a declining labor force.

 "By 2025, California will face a shortage of 1 million college degree and certificate holders needed to fuel its workforce."

 Today's college students face issues that reduce their collegial success stemming from a lack of resources (i.e., work schedules, access to tutoring, office hours attendance, housing, food insecurity, health services, and locating solutions).
 This is exactly why legislators in California have passed AB705, and established a new performance based funding formula for community colleges.

 To better understand the broader impact of Tradepal’s solution, one needs to better understand the communities it serves.
 In the case of California, here’s a snapshot of community college students: